 The Corporation has a noncontributory discretionary employee stock ownership plan covering substantially all of its employees.
 It is a requirement of the plan to invest principally in the Corporation's common stock.
-No contributions were made to the plan in 2013 or 2012.
+No contributions were made to the Plan in 2014 and 2013.

 The Corporation has also established a 401(k) Plan in which 100% of the employees' contribution can be matched up to 3% of their gross pay and 50% can be matched on the next 2% of their gross pay with a discretionary contribution by the Corporation.
-Contributions to the plan were \$41,000 in 2013 and \$0 in 2012.
+Contributions to the plan were \$170,000 and \$41,000 in 2014 and 2013, respectively.
+The balances in these plans are included in other liabilities on the consolidated balance sheets.

-The Corporation entered into Supplemental Executive Retirement Agreements ("SERP") with certain executives.
-The SERP Agreements are designed to encourage executives to remain long term employees of the Corporation, and to provide specified benefits to certain key executives who contribute materially to the continued growth, development, and future business success of the Corporation.
+The Corporation entered into Supplemental Executive Retirement Agreements ("SERP Agreements") with certain executives.
+The SERP Agreements are designed to encourage executives to remain long term employees of the Corporation, and to provide specified benefits to certain key executives who contribute materially to the continued growth, development and future business success of the Corporation.
 The retirement benefits are an unsecured obligation of the Corporation.
-At year end 2013 and 2012, the accumulated liability for these agreements totaled \$796,000 and \$861,000, respectively.
+At year end 2014 and 2013, the accumulated liability for these plans totaled \$749,000 and \$796,000, respectively.

 The Corporation has also established other Non-Qualified Deferred Compensation arrangements for employees not covered under the SERP.
 The arrangements are designed to encourage certain officers to remain long-term employees of the Corporation and the Bank, and to provide the officers with supplemental retirement income.
-The Corporation's contributions to the plans in 2013 and 2012 were \$64,000 and \$172,000, respectively.
+The Corporation's made no contributions under these arrangements in 2014 or 2013.